 You do not have to immediately brush and floss after every meal or snack to stop plaque from becoming a significant issue.
 However, you do need to stay on top of plaque by removing biofilm regularly.
 Want to keep dental plaque from building up and wreaking havoc on your teeth?
 Try these proven ways to lower your incidence of plaque and tartar:

-- Use proper teeth cleaning techniques.
+Good oral hygiene is important.
+The bacteria in plaque will harden into tartar if not removed regularly.
 Many patients who have cleaned their teeth for years discover that they might not be using appropriate implements or techniques.
 During your next appointment with us, ask about proper teeth cleaning procedures.
-That way, you will not miss spots when brushing.
+That way, you will not miss spots when you brush your teeth.
 Be sure to learn how to handle dental floss the right way, too.
 Dental plaque can easily grow and develop between the teeth and gums, increasing your chances of developing periodontal disease.

 If you are looking for an experienced cosmetic and restorative dentist in the Lake Forest or North Chicago area, at 847-234-0517 to schedule a complimentary cosmetic consultation.
 Dr. Fondriest and the rest of our team will address your questions and educate you on the best ways to clean your teeth at home.